 Find the first bar on the second piece of knitting in the same manner as you found it on the first.
 Once again, work the stitch by going under the bar.

 Continue in this manner, alternating sides as you go, until you have worked a few stitches on each side.
 Pull the yarn gently as you go, but don't worry about making the pieces completely flush.

-Tip: Be sure to look back over your seam and inspect it for any missed stitches as you work.
-It's very disappointing to discover a mistake after you've finished the entire seam or, worse yet, after the entire sweater is assembled!Continue to 3 of 3 below.
+Be sure to look back over your seam and inspect it for any missed stitches as you work.
+It's disappointing to discover a mistake after you've finished the entire seam or, worse yet, after the entire sweater is assembled.

 Once you've gone through a few stitches, pull the working yarn more tightly and the seam will close up like magic, making the two pieces of knitting look like a continuous piece.

-When you have worked all the way to the end of the pieces you are seaming together, give the working yarn a final tug.
+When you have worked to the end of the pieces you are seaming together, give the working yarn a final tug.
 Weave in the end to make sure your seam stays secure.